msg-systems/WPF-GUI-Localizer/README.md

 The WPF-GUI-Localizer library is available through NuGet (once it is finished, that is).

-You can run an example application with this library already integrated here (again, not jet).
+You can run an example application with this library already integrated here (again, not yet).

-Read more about how to get set up with your own application [here](Doc/documentation.md#setup).
+Read more about how to get set up with your own application [here](Docs/documentation.md#setup).

 ## Documentation

-The full documentation can be found [here](Doc/documentation.md)
+The full documentation can be found [here](Docs/documentation.md)

 ## License